cobour/amiga/hydron/docs/technical-concept-ingame.md

 All playershots are drawn only above the playersprite initially and because shots always move faster as the player himself they cannot interfere.

+# Backgrounds

+The backgrounds will be built of 16x16 pixels blocks and put together with Tiled.
+May use full color palette (00-63, except 17) giving massive options for design.

+Maybe use mainly the EHB pseudo colors (colors 32-63) for background blocks to create a dark environment.

+# Blitter objects for enemies, enemyshots and upgrades

+Enemies and enemyshots are drawn as blitter objects (aka bobs).

+# Basic concept for enemies

+I have a flexible system in mind that makes it possible to move the enemies along bezier curves and optionally insert custom assembler code for updating enemies so they will be able to chase the player etc.

+The basic idea that I have for the enemies is that there will not be many but they will be big and robust.
+So my intention is to create an atmosphere of tightness and uneasiness for the player.

 # Usage of color palette

 | Color   | Usage                                                                                           |